icon Likert Scale

 Properties

-Here you can find properties related to the Likert Scale control.
+Here you can find properties available for the Likert Scale control.

 Name